barebox/barebox/Documentation/user/random.rst

   (which may include truly random values).
 Although sequences that are closer to truly random can be generated using hardware random number generators."
   Pseudorandom number generator. https://en.wikipedia.org/wiki/Pseudorandom_number_generator (2017.05.08).
-  The PRNG used by Barebox is LCG (linear congruential generator) non cryptographically secure, so please use with caution.
+  The PRNG used by Barebox is a Xorshift* and is not seeded in a manner appropriate for cryptographic operations, so please use with caution.

 - The HWRNG framework is software that makes use of a special hardware feature on your CPU, SoC or motherboard.
 It can‘t provide any guarantee about cryptographic